SiAdcock/betty/README.md

 - Her letters were distinctive, much like the instructions she left for this funeral.
 - The handwriting.
 Short sentences.
 Strong verbs.
 - "Wrap up warm."
 - "Watch out for seagulls."
-To this day, I have no idea what she had against seagulls, but I assured her that of course, I would.
+To this day, I have no idea what she had against seagulls, but I assured her that of course, I'd be careful.
 - She'd underline important words several times.
 Some words would be wrapped in quotation marks.
 - And sometimes she'd draw little doodles for emphasis: sad faces, birds and rain clouds.
 She pre-empted the emoji by about 15 years.
 - No matter how I felt, whether lonely, sad or scared, Betty's letters were a friendly reminder of home, that people loved me.
-- She knew I appreciated them, so she kept send them, like malted milk biscuits on a Sunday morning
+- She knew I appreciated them, so she kept sending them, like malted milk biscuits on a Sunday morning
 - Let's promise to keep Betty in our thoughts, our prayers, so she knows we're always thinking of her